If you volunteer at STSFT, there are lots of different roles you can do.

 Doing activity every day is important for older patients.
 This helps stop their muscles from getting weaker.
 It also helps them get home quicker.
 It gives them a better change of living an independent life at home.
 It also helps with stopping people from falling.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Mobility volunteer role description.

 You will be a friendly, helpful face when people visit the hospital.